Skip to content

 Parent BFS

-Parent BFS returns the predecessor of each vertex in the BFS tree rooted at the chosen source.
-It is also based on https://en.wikipedia.org/wiki/Breadth-first_search.
+Parent BFS returns the predecessor (parent) of each vertex in the BFS tree rooted at the chosen source vertex.
+This is useful for reconstructing shortest paths from any vertex back to the source.
+See Breadth-first search for details.

 %3 0 0 : 1 1 1 : 1 0--1 2 2 : 1 0--2 3 3 : 1 0--3 4 4 : 0 0--4 5 5 : 0 0--5 6 6 : 0 0--6 7 7 : 1 0--7 8 8 : 0 0--8 10 10 : 0 0--10 11 11 : 0 0--11 12 12 : 0 0--12 13 13 : 1 0--13 17 17 : 1 0--17 19 19 : 1 0--19 21 21 : 1 0--21 31 31 : 0 0--31 1--2 1--3 1--7 1--13 1--17 1--19 1--21 30 30 : 1 1--30 2--3 2--7 2--8 9 9 : 2 2--9 2--13 27 27 : 2 2--27 28 28 : 2 2--28 32 32 : 2 2--32 3--7 3--12 3--13 4--6 4--10 5--6 5--10 16 16 : 5 5--16 6--16 8--30 8--32 33 33 : 13 8--33 9--33 13--33 14 14 : 32 14--32 14--33 15 15 : 32 15--32 15--33 18 18 : 32 18--32 18--33 19--33 20 20 : 32 20--32 20--33 22 22 : 32 22--32 22--33 23 23 : 27 25 25 : 31 23--25 23--27 29 29 : 32 23--29 23--32 23--33 24 24 : 27 24--25 24--27 24--31 25--31 26 26 : 33 26--29 26--33 27--33 28--31 28--33 29--32 29--33 30--32 30--33 31--32 31--33 32--33